rome/tools/internal/compiler/lint/rules/js/noShoutyConstants.test.md

   ✖ Redundant constant reference

   ℹ You should avoid declaring constants with a string that's the same value as the variable name.
     It introduces a level of unnecessary indirection when it's only two additional characters to inline.

   ℹ This constant is declared here

+  ⚠ Cannot render frame as lint/js/noShoutyConstants/reject/3/file.ts does not exist

   ℹ Safe fix

   - FOO
   + "FOO"

+  ⚠ This diagnostic refers to a file that does not exist

 ```